MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Container.md

   Zero-based index of the slot to set an item at.
 - **itemStack**?: [*ItemStack*](ItemStack.md) = `null`

   Stack of items to place within the specified slot.
+Setting `itemStack` to undefined will clear the slot.

 > [!WARNING]
-> This function can throw errors.
+> Throws if the container is invalid or if the `slot` index is out of bounds.

 ### **swapItems**
 `
-swapItems(slot: number, otherSlot: number, otherContainer: Container): boolean `
+swapItems(slot: number, otherSlot: number, otherContainer: Container): void `

 Swaps items between two different slots within containers.